 - Do not make changes simultaneously from Store Manager installed on multiple PCs if at least one connection is via Bridge

-- If you get "Duplicate Entry" error, it means that you broke the above rules and you may loose your data.
-Incase you've made major changes and you do not want to loose them, check instructions how to fix it.
+- If you get "Duplicate Entry" error, it means that you broke the above rules and you may loose the changes you've made.
+In case you've made major changes and you do not want to loose them, check instructions how to fix it.

 - Allows to work with your data offline, so you can make changes when you're on the road and sync when you're online again

-- You can undo changes untill they are sent to your website, thus it is much safer than working with your live site
+- You can undo changes untill they are sent to your website (performing Ctrl+G), thus it is much safer than working with your live site

 - Avoid server overload - making changes locally allows you to use your PC resources to perform "heavy" operations and to post results.